BobDarlington/LiteSound/README.md

 # LiteSound
 LiteSound stereo audio card for the Apple IIGS

+Project done in KiCad 6.0.4 and probably won't work with older versions.

 This card provides stereo audio capability for the Apple IIGS computers.